developer-zebra/developer-zebra-site/src/mx/4-3/security/devadmin/index.md

 >When an application that is written to conform to the DeviceAdminReceiver model is approved to be a Device Administrator, it will be notified so it can begin using the Device Administration APIs.
 When Device Administrator approval is removed from such an application, it will be notified that it must stop using the Device Administration APIs.

->**Note:** The ability to control approve or remove approval for an application using the DevAdmin Feature Type does not prevent the device user from approving or removing approval for an application from the System Settings Menu.
-The effect on an application of approval or removal of approval is the same whether initiated by the device user or by the DevAdmin Feature Type.
+>**Note:** The ability to control approve or remove approval for an application using the DevAdmin does not prevent the device user from approving or removing approval for an application from the System Settings Menu.
+The effect on an application of approval or removal of approval is the same whether initiated by the device user or by the DevAdmin.

 <div class="parm-table">
  <table>